Lawrence-Evans/Lawrence-Evans/README.md

 ### Hi there 👋
 ![GitHub Views](https://komarev.com/ghpvc/?username=Lawrence-Evans)

+## Currently in bootcamp with CoGrammer:
-- 🌱 I’m currently learning Web Development with HTML, CSS, Node, Javascript, MongoDB, Python.
+- 🌱 Learning Web Development with HTML, CSS, Node, Javascript, MongoDB, Mongoose, Python, React, Ajax.
+- Course completion end og June 2024

+## Self learning carrying on side by side with bootcamp.
 <!--

 Here are some ideas to get you started: